Suggestion: Watch the 5 minutes video tutorial before reading this article

 You have two options when applying for an NIE number:

-- Apply for the NIE directly in Spain, after arrival
+- Apply for the NIE in Spain, after arrival

-The application can also be submitted by another person on your behalf, if the other person is authorized to do so.
+The application can also be submitted on your behalf if a person is authorized to do so.
+I highly recommend you contact your local embassy or the Spanish Ministry for Foreign Affairs for advice.

-You need to bring the following documents when you apply for the NIE:
+You need to bring the following documents when applying for the NIE:

 - The filled in application